 Pry is like IRB on steroids

 Chances are, you’ve grown comfortable using IRB (Interactive Ruby Shell) where you can take your code and run it in a playground to find out what works and what doesn’t.
 It can also be a useful tool for debugging.
-Part of Pry works in a similar fashion, but with added features.
+Part of Pry works similarly but with added features.
 Both IRB and Pry use REPL commands: Read, Evaluate, Print, and Loop.
-But Pry allows you to go further when debugging.
+But Pry commands allow you to go further when debugging.
 For example, Pry gives you color-coded syntax, which helps when you’re trying to figure out what will happen when code is executed.
 It makes mistakes easier to spot, which makes your code easier to fix.

 Sample code